Closing the Gap

 The Queensland Government recently released the:

-Queensland's 2022 Closing the Gap Implementation Plan (PDF, 2.4 MB) and Attachment (PDF, 2.6 MB) documents how the Queensland Government is working to address the Priority Reforms and socio-economic Targets in the National Agreement, and how our progress will be evaluated.
+The Queensland Closing the Gap Implementation Plan 2023 (PDF, 2.2 MB) Queensland Closing the Gap Implementation Plan 2023 (DOCX, 1.4 MB) details how the Queensland Government is working to address the Priority Reforms and socio-economic targets in the National Agreement, and how our progress will be evaluated.

 The Implementation Plan reflects the Queensland context, and what we have heard from Aboriginal and Torres Strait Islander peoples about their ambitions for their lives and communities.

-Queensland's Closing the Gap 2022 Stocktake of Partnership Arrangements (PDF, 1.8 MB) was undertaken across government to provide a baseline of our Partnerships in terms of strong partnership elements, as required under Clause 32 of the National Agreement.
+The Queensland Closing the Gap Partnership Stocktake 2023 (PDF, 1.6 MB) Queensland Closing the Gap Partnership Stocktake 2023 (DOCX, 924 KB) was undertaken across government to provide a baseline of our partnerships in terms of strong partnership elements, as required under Clause 32 of the National Agreement.

 The Stocktake provides an overview of how the Queensland Government is progressing with the priority reform of strengthening and establishing formal partnerships and shared decision making with First Nations peoples.

-The Stocktake of Partnership Arrangements highlights the strong partnerships that have been developed and implemented across government so that Aboriginal and Torres Strait Islander people and organisations have a direct say in how policy and programs are developed.
+The Stocktake highlights the strong partnerships that have been developed and implemented across government so that Aboriginal and Torres Strait Islander people and organisations have a direct say in how policy and programs are developed.

 Previous reports